GrumpyThomas/feb_webapp/starting_django_project.md

 python manage.py runserver
 ```

-    9. go to your browser eneter the server ip from terminal
+    9. go to your browser enter the server ip from terminal